BellevueCollege/netId-user-sync/README.md

    Above is the information to connect to the MSSQL server database using freetds library.
    Make sure that the tds version is greater than 8.0 You can call the settings group anything.
 In this case I called it as DevMSSQL2008.
-User will have to use this string as the value of the hostname in the $dsn variable in the config file.
+User will have to use this string as the value of the hostname in the $netIdDatabaseDsn variable in the config file.

 4. BEFORE Activating the plugin, create config file and configure it.